guptamudit/javascript-fun-games/README.md

 # javascript-fun-games
-Quirky simple fun games made using javascript
+Quirky simple fun games made using javascript.

 These Games are not my property.
-These were made by Angela Yu, a course teacher at Udemy.
+These were made by Angela Yu, a teacher on a learning website UDEMY.
-I am solely using her code for my practice.
+I am only using her provided resources for my practice.